docker/docs/get-started/part2.md

 # Run the command inside your image filesystem.
 RUN npm install

-# Inform Docker that the container is listening on the specified port at runtime.
+# Add metadata to the image to describe which port the container is listening on at runtime.
 EXPOSE 8080

 # Run the specified command within the container.